Mathnstein/STAT545-InClass/README.md

 I will now try to run this in R Markdown, although I don't have a functional $\Latex$ distribution at the moment.
 I believe that means I can only see the html version outside of github.

+After Thursday's class, my terminology above is all wrong.
+This is a markdown file and was not created as a Rmd.
+I did on the otherhand create a seperate Rmd called [hw01_gapminder.Rmd](https://github.com/Mathnstein/STAT545-hw01-Griffith-Cody/blob/master/hw01_gapminder.Rmd).
+It produces the [hw01_gapminder.md](https://github.com/Mathnstein/STAT545-hw01-Griffith-Cody/blob/master/hw01_gapminder.md) with all the r code evaluated and the plots inserted.

+I personally really enjoy R markdown as I'm used to having to import files into Latex where I performed my analysis on Matlab or Mathematica.
+The ability to contain all the work in one location is very cool._